exonum/exonum-btc-anchoring/DEPLOY.md

 #rpcuser=<username>
 #rpcpassword=YourSuperGreatPasswordNumber_DO_NOT_USE_THIS_OR_YOU_WILL_GET_ROBBED_385593
 ```
-Remember the rpc settings.
-They will be used later by the service.
+These rpc settings will be used by the service.

 After configuration file creation launch `bitcoind` daemon via command:
 ```shell